Welcoming Sofia

 I’m hoping some of these emotions and feelings will come through in my artworks somehow.
 Similarly to how they did when I had Hugo.
 I feel so deeply and emotionally, partially because of the breastfeeding and the hormones.
 It’s definitely sparked some ideas and I’ve been drawing and sketching in my journal allot.
 Particularly heaps of ideas for workshops, mum/bubs and kids art classes too which I am hoping to continue when we move to Tasmania at the end of the year.
 Oh yes, I guess that’s also my big news!!
 We bought a house in Hobart and are moving in December.
 Hoping to have my art studio set up by mid January.
 Thankfully hubby is taking about 6 weeks off before he starts work at the Royal in February.
 So we will be trying to get the floors sanded/varnished and walls painted before our storage container arrives.
 I am a bit daunted by everything that is going to change in the next few months and packing up our entire house.
 My studio has expanded so much since I left Tassie back in 2018!

 I’m really looking forward to this new chapter in our lives and the new experiences/lifestyle for the kids.
-I’ll have a much bigger studio from home and I expect as the kids get older I will take more kids classes and some smaller workshops from home.
+I’ll have a much bigger studio at home and I expect as the kids get older I will take more kids classes and some smaller workshops from home.
 My artistic practice has really allowed me to be flexible and to be there for my family.
 I feel eternally grateful for that and for all of my amazing supporters.

 To mark this Brisbane chapter, we’ve done a mini photoshoot of our family in the suburb we live in.
 I wanted to take a moment to reflect on our time here, the changes and the growth we’ve had as individuals.
 Brisbane has been a big thing from getting married, to moving house from Melbourne, buying two houses, having two kids, making amazing life-long friends and connecting with family.
 It’s so special to have had the last 6 years here and to experience an entirely different climate and in a way, culture, that feels quite different to the one I know in Tasmania.